Briefing: AI in PR

 About the author

 Richard Bailey Hon FCIPR is editor of PR Academy's PR Place Insights.
-He teaches and assesses undergraduate, postgraduate and professional students.
+He has taught and assessed undergraduate, postgraduate and professional students.

 Much has been written this year about artificial intelligence (AI) and its impact on public relations (PR).
 So there are various experts in the field who are grappling with the implications for tasks, for jobs, for salaries and consultancy fees and anticipating the many legal, societal and ethical issues arising from an increased use of AI and automation.

-This briefing has not been written for them.
+This AI in PR briefing has not been written for them.
 It’s been written for those who may not have had time to keep up with developments and to read the various reports and publications produced by the experts.
 This briefing attempts to provide a broad state-of-play update for those who need a quick primer on where we are, what we know, and what we don’t yet know.

 What we know about public relations